How To Promote Your Book Using Pinterest

 Just because you're an author doesn't mean you should limit your boards to books and book-related topics.
 This is a great way to connect with others on a more personal level.
 Create a cooking board, collect ideas for your kid's birthday party, hairstyles you'd like to try, books you want to read, and so on.
 It's a great way to let people into your personal world to see what you're interested in, and also for you to see what your readers are interested in as well.

 Use great images

 Like all social media outlets, you need to show up in order for it to be effective.
 But if you're like me, time can really get away from you on Pinterest!
 Set the timer for 10 minutes and pin what catches your eye.
 Build great boards and leave thoughtful comments.
-We are very happy about Buffer's recent announcement that you can now schedule pins on their platform, which will help you share content on a regular basis.
-You don't even need to be tied to your computer to regularly share pins!
-Praises be!
+You can schedule posts on Buffer, which will help you share content on a regular basis.
+You don't even need to be tied to your computer to regularly share pins.

 Pinterest works best for those whose audience is strongly female, though male users are increasing.
 It tends to lean towards a younger demographic (38% are 18-29 and 28% 30-49), though those in the 50+ age bracket are increasing as well.
 If you are considering adding Pinterest to your toolbox, I'd strongly advise you to play around with it to get a feel for how it works and make a decision from there.

 If you apply these tactics, you will see more activity and better results from your efforts.